xebia-functional/scala-days-android/README.md

 Scala on Android
 ==============

 This application is written entirely in Scala on Android.
 We are excited to make the application open source and share the code with you.
 We have used the [macroid](http://macroid.github.io/) library extensively in this project.
-In addition we have contributed our own Macroid extensions to this application, that can be found here: [macroid-extras](https://github.com/47deg/macroid-extras).

 Compile
 ======

 You can compile this project and contribute improvements.
 To compile the project:

-* Download [Activator](https://typesafe.com/community/core-tools/activator-and-sbt) and install it
+* Download [SBT](http://www.scala-sbt.org/download.html) and install it
-* Configure the Android SDK on your computer
+* Download [Android SDK](https://developer.android.com/studio/index.html#downloads) (you only need the command line tools) and set `ANDROID_HOME` environment variable pointing to the root folder.
 * Clone this GitHub project to your computer
 * From project root directory run:

 ```
-$ ./activator
+$ sbt -mem 2048
 ```

 * Connect your phone and execute: